iRobotEducation/root-robot-ble-protocol/README.md

 ## Overview

 The Root Robot uses Bluetooth Low Energy (BLE) for communication to other computing devices like computers, tablets, or phones.
-It presents itself as a BLE peripheral and requires a connection from a BLE central manager to operate.
+It presents itself as a BLE peripheral and requires a connection from a BLE host to operate.
 A few properties of the robot can be read from static characteristics, but the bulk of communication is done by exchanging serialized packets through RX and TX characteristics.

 You can find more information about BLE [here](https://www.bluetooth.com/specifications/gatt/generic-attributes-overview).